Mature student Beth Thomas

 Maintenance loan

-If you're over 25, you'll be classed as an independent student.
-This means your parents' income isn't considered when your maintenance loan allowance is allocated.
+If you're over 25, your parents' income isn't considered when your maintenance loan allowance is allocated.
 However, if you're married, in a civil partnership or living with a partner then your partner's income will be taken into account.

 If you're over 60 years old at the start of your undergraduate course, you can only get a smaller maintenance loan, which is based on your income.